brandonstinson/clict/README.md

 # CLICT - CLI Countdown Timer

+A CLI countdown timer built using [INK](https://github.com/vadimdemedes/ink), which lets you use [React](https://reactjs.org/) components to build command line apps.

 ![CLICT screenshot](./media/clict.png)

-A CLI countdown timer built using [INK](https://github.com/vadimdemedes/ink), which lets you use [React](https://reactjs.org/) components to build command line apps.
+Note: This currently only works on macOS.

 ## Install